cnrancher/hangar/docs/zh_CN/load-validate.md

   -debug
         enable the debug output
   -default-project string
-        project name when dest repo type is harbor and dest project is empty (default "library") -j int
+        project name when project is empty (default "library") -j int
         job number, async mode if larger than 1, maximun is 20 (default 1) -o string